Roadtrip Through 6 countries

 Day 4 – Across Lofoten to Å

-After finally showering and sleeping properly, we started driving all the way to Å – the village with the shortest name in the world 😄
+After finally showering and sleeping properly, we drove all the way to Å — the village with the shortest name in the world 😄

 Along the way we visited: